Alcosmos/clash-of-clans-clanwebs/README.md

 # clash-of-clans-clanwebs
-A simple way to get a real time self-updating Clan website through Clash of Clans API
+A simple way to get a real time self-updating Clan website through Clash of Clans API (v1).
+## How